andrewringler/git-annex-turtle/developer-notes.md

    git annex adjust --unlock

 Clone this repo to a USB hard drive, say `/Volumes/USB-4TB/annex`.
 Then they can move files back and forth, drop files etc…

+It would be nice if there was some affordable, scalable cloud options for new users…

+Combining annex.thin with say a bup repo stored in the .git directory, might provide some safety while limiting disk usage?

 ## Internal: Tutorials, References, XCode & Swift Help
  * https://www.raywenderlich.com/98178/os-x-tutorial-menus-popovers-menu-bar-apps menubar tutorial